paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 Amendment by Pub.
 L. 108–386 effective Oct.
 30, 2004, and, except as otherwise provided, applicable with respect to fiscal year 2005 and each succeeding fiscal year, see sections 8(i) and 9 of Pub.
 L. 108–386, set out as notes under [section 321 of this title](./chapter-003-federal-reserve-system.md#section-321).

 #### Effective Date of 1992 Amendments
 Amendment by section 303(b)(5) of Pub.
 L. 102–558 deemed to have become effective Mar.
 1, 1992, see section 304 of Pub.
-L. 102–558, set out as a note under [section 2062 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2062&num=0&edition=prelim), Appendix, War and National Defense.
+L. 102–558, set out as a note under [section 4502 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4502&num=0&edition=prelim), War and National Defense.

 Amendment by Pub.
 L. 102–550 effective as if included in the Federal Deposit Insurance Corporation Improvement Act of 1991, Pub.
 L. 102–242, as of Dec.
 19, 1991, except that where amendment is to any provision of law added or amended by Pub.
 L. 102–242 effective after Dec.
 19, 1992, then amendment by Pub.
 L. 102–550 effective on effective date of amendment by Pub.
 L. 102–242, see section 1609 of Pub.
 L. 102–550, set out as a note under [section 191 of this title](./chapter-002-national-banks.md#section-191).